List of characters in The Loud House franchise: The Casagrande family

 The Casagrandes are a Mexican American family of characters who are the extended family of the Santiagos.
 While the Casagrandes appear in multiple episodes of The Loud House, they later gained their own spin-off show.
 It is revealed in both shows that the Casagrandes live in fictional Great Lakes City which is three hours away from Royal Woods and in a neighboring state.
+They hate cats.

 Ronnie Anne Santiago

-Ronalda "Ronnie" Anne Santiago (voiced by Breanna Yde in S1E15B-S3E21 of The Loud House, Izabella Alvarez in S4E1-present of The Loud House and The Casagrandes) is the 11-year-old sister of Bobby, a tough tomboy who enjoys skateboarding, playing video games, and pranks.
-She wears a purple zipper hoodie, jean shorts, a white tank top (in "City Slickers" and "No Show! with the Casagrandes"), pink knee-high socks and purple shoes.
-Originally depicted as a bully who would annoy Lincoln with embarrassing pranks because she had a crush on him, she eventually becomes Lincoln's best female friend.
+Ronalda "Ronnie" Anne Santiago (voiced by Breanna Yde in 2016-2018 of The Loud House, Izabella Alvarez in 2019–present of The Loud House and The Casagrandes) is the 11-year-old (12 as of The Casagrandes Movie) sister of Bobby, a tough tomboy who enjoys skateboarding, playing video games, and pranks.
+She wears a purple zipper hoodie, jean shorts, a white tank top underneath her hoodie (in "City Slickers" and "No Show! with the Casagrandes"), pink knee-high socks, and purple shoes.
+Originally depicted as a classmate who would annoy Lincoln with embarrassing pranks, Ronnie Anne eventually becomes one of Lincoln's best friends.
 A running gag is that one member of either her or Lincoln's family refers to one of them as the other's boyfriend/girlfriend which they both instantly deny.
-It is implied multiple times throughout the series, though, that they harbor feelings for each other.
+It is implied multiple times throughout the first seasons of The Loud House though, that they harbor feelings for each other.

 Bobby Santiago

-Roberto Alejandro Martinez-Millan Luis "Bobby" Santiago Jr. (voiced by Carlos PenaVega, portrayed by Matt Van Smith in A Loud House Christmas) is a 17-year-old (18-year-old season 5 onward) boy who is Lori's boyfriend and the older brother of Ronnie Anne.
+Roberto Alejandro Martínez-Millán Luis "Bobby" Santiago Jr. (voiced by Carlos PenaVega, portrayed by Matt Van Smith in A Loud House Christmas, Damian Alonso in The Really Loud House) is a 17-year-old (18-year-old season 5 onward) boy who is Lori's boyfriend and the older brother of Ronnie Anne.
 He wears a cream T-shirt, a green jacket, blue jeans, a black and yellow belt, and brown shoes.
 Bobby does a lot of odd jobs in Royal Woods.
-In "Save the Date", it is shown that Bobby will retaliate if his sister Ronnie Anne gets offended, even if it means breaking up with Lori (to that point he immediately regrets doing).
+In "Save the Date", it is shown that Bobby will retaliate if his sister Ronnie Anne is offended, even if it means breaking up with Lori (to that point he immediately regrets doing it).
 Although he and his family moved away to live with the Casagrande family in Great Lakes City in "The Loudest Mission: Relative Chaos", Bobby and Lori managed to find a way to make their relationship work.
-Originally working in the Casagrande family bodega as cashier and stockboy, Bobby developed a tendency to get trapped in the dairy freezer, seen in "City Slickers" and "The Spies Who Loved Me".
+Originally working in the Casagrande family bodega as a cashier and stockboy, Bobby developed a tendency to become trapped in the dairy freezer, as seen in "City Slickers" and "The Spies Who Loved Me".
 In "Movers and Fakers", Bobby moves into his own apartment in the same building to get his own space after a former tenant moves to France.